Generation

 --output

-3. Execute Fuzz Test
+Execute the Fuzz Test

 You can execute the generated tests without any additional adjustments to the code.
+However, based on the application you want to test, you can pass your authentication token to Skyramp Tests via an environment variable.

-3.1 Set env variable for authentication
+Set environment variable for authentication (if applicable)

 Ensure proper authentication for test execution.
-By default, we expect a Bearer Token but support additional authentication methods.
+To test against an application that does require authentication, pass your token using an environment variable.
+By default, Skyramp expects a Bearer Token but we support additional authentication methods.
 If your API does not require any authentication, you can skip this step and just run the test.

 export SKYRAMP_TEST_TOKEN=$your_auth_token

-3.2 Run the test
+Run the test

 # Prerequisites